글로벌 호스피탈리티 경영학 석사

 This course will discuss the issues of managing destinations.
 It will outline the issues of tourism management and planning as well as image, perception and event management.
 It will look at demand and supply structures and the impacts of tourism in an effort to discuss the different competitive tools available to tourism destinations areas.
 In short, the course will focus on the issues of planning and competitiveness both from the destination as well as from the tourism business perspective.

-Data Science and Critical Thinking
+Uncertainty, Data Analytics and Critical Thinking

 Good business decisions are based on information interpreted through valid and clean data.
 This course is designed to provide students with the necessary tools for collecting, analyzing, interpreting and presenting data needed for business decisions.
 A variety of statistical tools will be examined that can be used to assist managers in the decision making process.